 Who is a Foreign National with respect to Canada?

-Knowing the categories of people with respect to Canada
+Knowing the categories of people for Canada

 Canadian laws divide people into three major groups: